python-hyper/documentation/source/contributing.rst

 Contribution Suitablility
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The maintainers of the specific sub-project have the last word on whether or
+The maintainers of a sub-project have the last word on whether or
 not a contribution is suitable for that project.
-All contributions will be
+We consider all contributions,
-considered, but from time to time contributions will be rejected because they
+but from time to time contributions will be rejected because they
 do not suit the project.

 If necessary, a contributor should feel free to ask maintainers of other hyper